Kalippattam: Plot

 Venugopal is a factory worker who struggles to provide for his family.
 When he is dismissed from his position, he tries desperately to reach out to the owner, Menon, to get himself reinstated.
 During these encounters, Menon's daughter, Saro, becomes captivated by Venu's music and wit, and eventually they get married.

 Menon arranges the marriage after revealing to Venu that Saro is terminally ill with aplastic anaemia.
 Venu accedes as the union will lift his family out of destitution.
 But in time, he truly falls in love with Saro.
 They go on to have a daughter.
 Saro's condition worsens, and she succumbs following a bone marrow transplant.
 Years later, Venu is now a rich businessman, living with his and Saro's teenage daughter Ammu, as well as his friends and well wishers.
 He however learns that Ammu also has the same disease as her mother, but decides to put a loving face in front of Ammu as to not worry her.
 One day, a young man by the name of Hari comes to Venu's house hoping to find employment.
 Venu sees a reflection of his younger days in him, while Ammu takes a liking to his innocence.
 Realizing that Hari could be to Ammu, what he was to Saro, Venu decides to take him in with good hopes.

 Soundtrack

-The song lyrics were penned by Konniyoor Bhaas with Raveendran composing tunes for the same.
+The song lyrics were penned by bichu thirumala with Raveendran composing tunes for the same.